SomeRandomGuy45/MacBlox/README.md

+> [!CAUTION]
+> This project is in the alpha stage which means you should execpt alot of bugs.

 # Macblox
-Macblox is a funny project i wanted to do cuz yeah!
+Macblox is a funny project i wanted to do because there wasn't bloxstrap for macos (there is but its in py and its a api)!

-> [!WARNING]
-> This project is like not even done yet so expect a lot of bugs

 # Credits
 * Bloxstrap for some code and insp [Bloxstrap](https://github.com/pizzaboxer/bloxstrap)